Azure/aks-engine/docs/topics/clusterdefinitions.md

 #### Windows Images

-You can configure the image used for all Windows nodes one of the following ways:
+You can configure the image used for all Windows nodes one of the following ways (listed in order of precedence based on what is specified in the api model):

 ##### Custom VHD

 To use an image uploaded to an Azure storage account (or any other accessible location) specify `windowsImageSourceURL`.

+**Note:** URLs containing SAS tokens are not allowed by Azure!

 ```json
 "windowsProfile": {